Zaila McCalla

-Zaila Rowena McCalla, O.J. (née Morris; born 31 January 1948) is a Jamaican judge.
+Zaila Rowena McCalla, OJ (née Morris; born 31 January 1948) is a Jamaican judge.
 Between 2007 and 2018, she was the Chief Justice of Jamaica.

 Early life and education

 Zaila Rowena Morris was born on 31 January 1948 in Westmoreland Parish, Jamaica.
 She is one of six children of Herbert and Beryl Morris.
 She was educated at Chantilly All-Age School in Westmoreland, and at Montego Bay High School, an all-girls secondary school in Montego Bay.
 She studied law at the University of the West Indies, graduating with a Bachelor of Laws (LLB Hons) degree.
 She then attended Norman Manley Law School, where she completed a Legal Education Certificate (LEC).

 Legal career

 McCalla was called to the bar on 27 September 1976.
 She served as a Deputy Clerk of Court from October 1976 to November 1977, and as a Clerk of Court from November 1977 to July 1980.
 On 1 July 1980, she joined the Department of Public Prosecutions as a Crown Counsel.
 In 1985, she served as acting Assistant Director of Public Prosecutions.